SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - TITLE or SPAs
+- I've divided this architecture into two eras...
+  - So we're focusing on _early_ single-page applications
 - These were highly interactive apps that tried to recreate native experiences
   - First that meant desktop applications...
   - But later they were chasing mobile-like experiences